creditimpact/grant-platform/ai-agent/README.md

 ## Endpoints

-- `POST /check` – submit user data, notes or an uploaded document.
-Free-form text is semantically parsed and merged with the eligibility engine.
-Results include `llm_summary`, `clarifying_questions` and richer `reasoning_steps`.
+- `POST /check` – submit structured JSON payloads validated with Pydantic models.
+The agent normalises dates, infers only missing fields and returns a `normalized_profile`, eligibility results and a `reasoning` object containing `reasoning_steps` and `clarifying_questions`.
-- `POST /form-fill` – submit `form_name` and `user_payload` as JSON (top-level,
-  no embedded wrapper) to receive a filled form from `form_templates/`.
+- `POST /form-fill` – submit `form_name` and `user_payload` as JSON to receive a
-  Conditional and computed fields will be evaluated.
+  filled form.
+User supplied values always win; inference only fills blanks and reasoning records the source of each field.
 - `POST /chat` – simple conversational endpoint that stores context in `session_id` records.